tvooo/thesis/Exploration.md

 Through the conducted interviews and the survey, one can argue that *scope* is a promising and valid problem area to explore.
 Although it was not referred to in the survey in any way, *scope* was mentioned independently by several of the survey participants and interviewees in suggestions for the improvement of existing patterns and tools.
 One of the interviewees introduced the author the Crockford’s \citeyear{crockford} approach of *context colouring* (see below).
 A similar approach was suggested in the survey in the context of editing.
 Though not necessarily related to scope, the participant suggested to highlight the current code block the cursor is placed in; this is already done by some editors and IDEs, and is adapted in this thesis’ concept as well.
 Another interviewee suggested to indicate changes of the *this* context in JavaScript, which is closely related to scope, although being run-time-specific.

+The strongest alternative problem to possibly focus on was *asynchronicity* and the writing and debugging of asynchronous code.
+After some research on the topic, I found the work of \citeasnoun{lieber} to be quite substantial and possibly parallel to mine. \citename{lieber} implements *Theseus*, an asynchronous JavaScript debugger, and will discuss it from an Interaction Design perspective in his forthcoming master’s thesis.
+This is why I did not choose the topic of asynchronicity, but instead focused on the problem of scope.

 ## Solutions to analogous problems

 The most ubiquitous visualization of program structure is probably **syntax highlighting** or *syntax colouring*.
 This concept aims to makes the developer distinguish entities of the programming language by showing them in different font types, weights, styles, or colours.
 According to the survey results (see section~\ref{survey-interviews}), syntax highlighting can help with a number of different problems: recognizing errors and typos, distinguishing language constructs from variables and values, and orientation through specific visual patterns.
 In Figure \ref{fig:syntaxhighlighting} that is showing syntax highlighting in an HTML document, HTML elements are printed in blue, whereas attributes are printed in purple, values in red, comments in yellow and content in black.